Principles of Visual Tokens for Efficient Video Understanding: Abstract

 \section{Abstract}

-Video understanding has made huge strides in recent years, relying largely on the power of the transformer architecture.
-As this architecture is notoriously expensive and video is highly redundant, research into improving efficiency has become particularly relevant.
-This has led to many creative solutions, including token merging and token selection.
-While most methods succeed in reducing the cost of the model and maintaining accuracy, an interesting pattern arises: most methods do not outperform the random sampling baseline.
-In this paper we take a closer look at this phenomenon and make several observations.
-First, we develop an oracle for the value of tokens which exposes a clear Pareto distribution where most tokens have remarkably low value, and just a few carry most of the perceptual information.
-Second, we analyze why this oracle is extremely hard to learn, as it does not consistently coincide with visual cues.
-Third, we observe that easy videos need fewer tokens to maintain accuracy.
-We build on these and further insights to propose a lightweight video model we call \model that can select a small number of tokens effectively, outperforming state-of-the-art and existing baselines across datasets (Kinetics400 and Something-Something-V2) in the challenging trade-off of computation (GFLOPs) vs accuracy.
+Video understanding has made huge strides in recent years, relying largely on the power of transformers.
+As this architecture is notoriously expensive and video data is highly redundant, research into improving efficiency has become particularly relevant.
+Some creative solutions include token selection and merging.
+While most methods succeed in reducing the cost of the model and maintaining accuracy, an interesting pattern arises: most methods do not outperform the baseline of randomly discarding tokens.
+In this paper we take a closer look at this phenomenon and observe 5 principles of the nature of visual tokens.
+For example, we observe that the value of tokens follows a clear Pareto-distribution where most tokens have remarkably low value, and just a few carry most of the perceptual information.
+We build on these and further insights to propose a lightweight video model, LITE, that can select a small number of tokens effectively, outperforming state-of-the-art and existing baselines across datasets (Kinetics-400 and Something-Something-V2) in the challenging trade-off of computation (GFLOPs) vs accuracy.
+Experiments also show that LITE generalizes across datasets and even other tasks without the need for retraining.